exercism/csharp/docs/GENERATORS.md

 - Expected - The expected value when running the test case.

 ## Adding A Simple Generator
-Adding a generator file is quite simple.
+Adding a generator file is straightforward.
 Simply add a new file to the generators folder with the name of the exercise (in CamelCase), and extend the `Exercise` abstract class.

 An example of a simple generator would be the Bob exercise.
 The source is below, but you can freely view it on the repository [here](https://github.com/exercism/csharp/blob/master/generators/Exercises/Bob.cs).